Maeen Abdulmalik Saeed

-Maeen Abdulmalik Saeed (Arabic: مَعِيِن عبد الملك سَعِيِد الصَّبْرِي; born 1976) is a Yemeni politician who served as the prime minister of Yemen from 2018 to 2024.
+Maeen Abdulmalik Saeed (مَعِيِن عبد الملك سَعِيِد الصَّبْرِي; born 1976) is a Yemeni politician who served as the prime minister of Yemen from 2018 to 2024.
 He previously served as the minister of public works in Prime Minister Ahmed Obeid bin Daghr's cabinet.

 Education

 Saeed holds a Master’s and Doctorate degree in architecture and design theories from the Faculty of Engineering at Cairo University.

 Career

 Saeed worked as an architect and a technocratic figure, who worked in an advisory group in Cairo in the field of planning and construction.
 He also worked as an assistant professor in the Engineering Faculty at Thamar University.
 Saeed participated with the governmental delegation in consultation rounds with Houthi militias in the first Geneva conference and in the Swiss city of Biel and in Kuwait.

 Prime Minister of Yemen (2018-2024)

-On October 18, 2018, Yemen's President Abdrabbuh Mansur Hadi sacked Ahmed Obeid bin Daghr, blaming him for the economic crisis rocking Yemen.
+On 18 October 2018, Yemen's President Abdrabbuh Mansur Hadi sacked Ahmed Obeid bin Daghr, blaming him for the economic crisis rocking Yemen.
 Saeed was appointed in his place, making him the youngest prime minister in Yemen's history.

 On 7 April 2022, President Hadi handed power to a Presidential Leadership Council (PLC) chaired by Rashad al-Alimi.
-The PLC has continued Saeed's appointment as Prime Minister.

 On 5 February 2024, Saeed was removed as prime minister by the PLC and was named as a presidential advisor.
 He was replaced in his position by Ahmad Awad bin Mubarak.